tonywzhang/Study-Guide-Notes/javascript.md

 babel — A Tool to convert ES6 to ES5

 Babel is the most popular tool used to convert ES6 to ES5

+Makes It Trivial To Use Functions In Loops

+In ES5, if you had a function inside a loop (like for(var i = 0; i < 3; i++) {…}), and if that function tried to access the looping variable “i”, we’d be in trouble because of hoisting.
+In ES6, if you use “let”, you can use functions without any issue.